ReadyMouse/sub-manager/README.md

 All files                  |      100 |    91.18 |      100 |      100 |                |
 ---------------------------|----------|----------|----------|----------|----------------|

-> Istanbul reports written to ./coverage/ and ./coverage.json
+> Reports written to ./coverage/ and ./coverage.json

 ## Hackathon requirements